OBF/obf-docs/OBF Bylaws.md

     a.
 Individual Membership – refers to individuals who are developers or users of one or more projects under the umbrella of the OBF.
     b.
 Business Membership – refers to individuals who are the designated representative of a business that has an interest in the OBF’s objectives.
 3. No person shall hold more than one membership in the OBF.
 4. An individual, business, or organization shall have been a member of the OBF for at least 30 (thirty) days before becoming eligible to vote.
-The Board of Directors may, at its discretion, waive this requirement for elections held within the first year after adoption of this Article.
 5. Dues.
     a.
 The Board of Directors may propose and decide on whether membership requires paying dues, and the amount of such membership dues.
     b.
 Any individual, business, or organization qualified for membership under Article I, Items 2a and 2b shall become a member upon receipt of an application and upon payment of the first annual dues, if any.
 Amount of dues shall be determined on the basis of the membership class.